-The National Museum of the Marine Corps is committed to telling the story of the US Marines through a mix of clever, interactive stations, films, and informed volunteers.
+The museum is committed to telling the story of the US Marines through a mix of clever interactive stations, films, and informed volunteers.
 Immersive programs certainly leave an impression on guests.

-Bootcamp for Museum Goers tests Marine Worthiness
+Bootcamp for Marine Corps Museum-Goers tests Marine Worthiness

-Guests will meet “their” drill instructor (DI) and will have a “hands on” opportunity to see what Boot Camp is really like.
-Guests who think they’re tough enough to make it in the Marines can try their hands at lifting and carrying gear, trying to make at least one pull-up on a bar, learn how to solve problems in simulated scenarios, and even try to make their mark at the museum’s own M-16 laser rifle range.
-This first gallery marks only the beginning of a series of interactive spaces where guests can not only touch, but also see and even in some cases smell, what it’s like to be a US marine.
+Guests meet their drill instructor (DI) and have a hands-on opportunity to see what Boot Camp is really like.
+Think you’re tough enough to make it in the Marines?
+Try your hands at lifting and carrying gear.
+For more of a challenge, try to make at least one pull-up on a bar and learn how to solve problems in simulated scenarios.
+For a greater accomplishment, try to make a bullseye at the museum’s own laser simulator M-16 rifle range.
+(This gallery has limited its operations to weekends only to minimize the impact of Covid 19.)

-Marine Corps Museum Children’s Activities & Programs
+Marine Corps Museum Children’s Activities & Program

 Littler guests who need a break can check out all the bits and bobs tucked in Chesty’s Corner, which includes comfy chairs and a large bookcase, as well as a special desk with paper and crayons for kids to leave messages for the museum.
 Chesty’s Dock, located just outside the Defending the New Republic gallery, has a variety of Revolutionary War themed activities designed for littler hands.